 I would have loved to cast Bruce as Ko Chun’s bodyguard in God of Gamblers (1989).
 Had this happened, it would have been the first Hong Kong film to gross over H.K.$ 40 million instead of Jeff Lau’s All for the Winner (1990) starring Stephen Chow (a Bruce fan who would have been greatly green with envy).
 Charles Heung would still have played Lung Ng, but Bruce would have played the character that he played in The Way of the Dragon (1972).
 The idea would have been that Chow Yun-Fat has two guards who symbolize the Yin-Yang.
 Their dynamic would also symbolize the angel and the devil that represent a person’s conscience.

 Ng would represent Yin because he’s the god of Guns, hence why he’s dressed in black.
-Tang Lung would represent Yang because he’s the god of Gung Fu (the original spelling of Kung Fu), hence why he would be dressed in the same white clothes which he wore in Fist of Fury (1972).
-He would also be armed with a pen because Westerners wouldn’t expect him to use it as a dart like in The Way of the Dragon although the locals would know about Bruce using a pen to intimidate a writer in a suggestive manner.
-His catchphrase would be a familiar saying – “The pen is mightier than the sword.”
+Tang Lung would represent Yang because he’s the god of Gung Fu (the original spelling of Kung Fu), hence why he would be dressed in the same white clothes which Bruce wore in Fist of Fury (1972).
+He would also be armed with a pen because Westerners wouldn’t expect him to use it as a dart like in The Way of the Dragon, although the locals would know about Bruce using a pen to intimidate a writer in a suggestive manner.
+Tang’s catchphrase would be a familiar saying: “The pen is mightier than the sword.”